yien-tp/Cognitive-Service/README.md

 # Cognitive-Service
-These are Cognitive Service Examples run at Python2 with Anaconda.
+These are Microsoft Cognitive Service Examples run at Python2 with Anaconda.

 Before run these examples, must install OpenCV.